SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/index.rst

 * publishes the plots and the processing log to the web

 The automation architecture is presently under development.
-It consists of a long-running manager process and a collection of worker processes which are launched by the manager or cron to perform specific tasks.
+It consists of a long-running manager process and a collection of worker processes which are launched by the manager or by cron to perform specific tasks.

 Contents: